Beside the Mountain

 • Budget for at least 8 hours (or overnight) for the chocolate popsicles to be in the freezer before eating.

-• Let the popsicles sit 3-5 minutes before enjoying!
+• Let the popsicles sit 3-5 minutes before enjoying, this softens the chocolate ice cream bar!

 4 fudgesicles with caramel and chopped almonds on top.

 Love chocolate and almonds?
-Try this easy nut bark!
+Try this dark chocolate date bark another quick and easy healthy treat!

-Did you make these chocolate caramel popsicles??
-Please share what you think, it helps others find and make this recipe...plus I read every comment! πŸ™‚
+🍫Did you make these healthy chocolate popsicles?
+Please share what you think below the recipe and leave a star rating; it helps others find and make this recipe!

 Fudgesicles sitting on parchment paper with almond sea salt caramel swirled on top.